opeik/pika-overlay/README.md

 ## How to use
 * [Download](#download) or [build](#building) pika-overlay
 * Start the pika-overlay server
-    * Windows users: run "Start PIKA Overlay server.bat"
+    * Windows users: run `Start server.bat`
-    * Everyone else: run node index.js
+    * Everyone else: run `node index.js`
-* Nagivate to [http://localhost:9090](http://localhost:9090), preferably with Chromium
+* Navigate to [http://localhost:9090](http://localhost:9090), preferably with Chromium
+* This is the dashboard, you use this screen to modify the overlay state
 * Click the graphics button at the top right corner
 * Copy the URL of the overlay you would like to use
 * Create a new browser source in OBS
-* Set the URL to the overlay URL you just copied
+* Paste the overlay URL
 * Set the width to 1920 and the height to 1080
 * Ensure "shutdown source when not visible" and "refresh browser when scene becomes active" are disabled